Links

 Using the CLI, you can:

-NFSv4 requires a persistent cluster-wide configuration filesystem for internal operations of the protocol.
+NFSv4 and Kerberos require a persistent cluster-wide configuration filesystem for the protocol's internal operations.

 Use the following command line to set the NFS configuration on the configuration filesystem: